Corda Performance Test Suite

 The performance test suite contains test plans, CorDapp and sampler for the following tests:

 These tests stress components in a single node, without any dependencies on other nodes in the flow.

-This test starts a flow that does nothing - this gives us a timing for the overhead involved in starting a flow, i.e. RPC handling, deserialization of the request, starting/winding down a flow and sending the response.
+perftest-cordapp CorDapp.
+As its name suggests, this flow is empty and does not have any effect of its own - its purpose is to provide a timing for the overhead involved in starting a flow, such as RPC handling, deserialisation of the request, starting/winding down a flow, and sending the response.
 Note that a flow that requires inputs via RPC might have a larger overhead as these might need to be deserialised.

-A node issuing tokens to itself.
-In addition to the parts used above, this also loads/starts the CorDapp, creates states in the vault and thus uses persistence to the database.
+perftest-cordapp CorDapp.
+It issues cash to the same node where the flow is invoked.
+In addition, it loads/starts the CorDapp, creates states in the vault, and thus uses persistence to the database.

-These are flows that are closer to modelling real world loads to varying degrees.
+These are flows that are, to varying degrees, closer to modelling real-world loads.

-This flow makes the node under test issue some cash to itself and then pays it to a second node.
-This involves initiating a transaction with the target node, and then having the transaction notarised by a network notary, thus creating a load that is similar to what a node will do under real world conditions.
-This flow has a few variations that can be controlled via the test definition:
+perftest-cordapp CorDapp.
+They make the node under test issue some cash to itself, and then pay it to a second node.
+This involves initiating a transaction with the target node, and then having the transaction notarised by a network notary, thus creating a load that is similar to what a node would do under real-world conditions.
+These flows have a few variations that can be controlled through the test definition:

-- Use coin selection - the flow can either just pay the issued cash or use coin selection to select the cash to pay (this is used to isolate coin selection issues from general transaction performance)
+- Use of coin selection: the flows can either just pay the issued cash, or use coin selection to select the cash to pay.
+This is used to isolate coin selection issues from general transaction performance.

-- Anonymous identities - the flow can turn on anonymous identities.
-This means that a new private/public key pair will be generated for each transaction, allowing to measure the overhead this introduces.
+- Anonymous identities: the flows can turn anonymous identities on.
+This means that a new private/public key pair will be generated for each transaction, allowing you to measure the resulting overhead.